viresh-ratnakar/exolve/README.md

 to allow to go into a composite letter, at most.
 For Devanagari, the software already sets this to 5 (but you can override that if you specify a value here).
-When &lt;max-char-codes-per-letter&gt; is greater than 1, you can append to existing characters within a cell by pressing the Shify key, or by double-clicking in the cell.
+When &lt;max-char-codes-per-letter&gt; is greater than 1, you can append to existing characters within a cell by pressing the Shift key, or by double-clicking in the cell.
 If a cell already has a multi-char letter in it, then you can append more characters to it (or delete existing them) when you come to it by clicking on it or via auto-advancing from an